QuincyChengAtWork/katacoda-scenarios/jenkins-conjur-credentials-plugin/plugin.md

 The username is `admin`{{copy}} with the password the default `344827fbdbfb40d5aac067c7a07b9230`{{copy}}

-On your own system, the password can be found via `docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`
+If you are using your own environment, the password can be found via `docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`

 ### Download & install the plugin
 Download Conjur secrets plugin